Tunip

-Tunip (probably modern Tell 'Acharneh) was a city-state along the Orontes River in western Syria in the Late Bronze Age.
+Tunip (Eblaite: Du-ne-íb{ki} or Du-ni-íb{ki} or Du-ne-bù{ki}) (probably modern Tell 'Acharneh) was a city-state along the Orontes River in western Syria in the Bronze Age.
 It was large enough to be an urban center, but too small to be a dominant regional power.
 It was under the influence of various factions like the Mitanni, Egyptians, and Hittites.

 Location

 The exact location of Tunip remains uncertain.
 There is increasing evidence for identifying the ancient city with the archaeological site of Tell 'Acharneh.

 This important city was sought either in northern Phoenicia (Helck 1973) or in the Middle Orontes.
 Two prominent sites have been suggested in the latter region: Tell Hama in the modern city of Hama (Astour 1977) and Tell Asharneh in the southern Ghab Valley northwest of Hama (Klengel 1995).

 Tell Asharneh (or Tell 'Acharneh) on the banks of the Orontes River in Syria has been widely seen as the likely location of Tunip.
 The site covers an area of 77 hectare and is near Tell Salhab.
 The authors of the above study support the identification of Tunip as Tell Asharneh based on petrographic analysis.

 A team of Canadian archaeologists have been conducting excavations at the site of Tell 'Acharneh, under the direction of Michel Fortin of Laval University in Quebec City.